Kong Qingdong

-Kong Qingdong (born September 22, 1964) is a controversial Chinese academic, author, talk show host, and social commentator.
-Kong is a prominent Chinese media figure, known for his vulgar and often brusque critiques on political issues and various individuals and groups.
-Kong has often been portrayed in the media as a figure of the Chinese New Left, calling for a reversal of Chinese economic reforms and a return to Mao-style policies.
+Kong Qingdong (born September 22, 1964) is a Chinese academic, author, talk show host, and social commentator.
+Kong is a prominent and controversial Chinese media figure, known for his vulgar and often brusque critiques on political issues and various individuals and groups.
+Kong has often been portrayed in the media as a figure of the Chinese New Left, calling for a reversal of the reform and opening up and a return to Mao-style policies.

 Biography

 Kong was born to a worker's family during the Cultural Revolution era, and was devoted to studying Lu Xun early in his academic career.
 He proclaims himself as a 73rd generation descendant of Confucius.

 Kong first achieved fame as the author of various books describing his graduate student life in Peking University, in which the self-described "Drunkard of Peking University" commentated on many Chinese social issues.
 An avid reader and researcher of Chinese wuxia fiction, Kong briefly lectured on wuxia author Jin Yong on CCTV's Lecture Room series, as well as giving a talk on the Chinese essayist and language reformer Lu Xun on the same series.
 After he was named a professor of Chinese studies by Peking University, Kong began publishing essays in which he espoused Chinese patriotism and communist orthodoxy.
 Kong has praised the North Korean government on various occasions, claiming that the Koreans "would surely die off", if not for "the great leader (Kim Jong-il) and his Workers' Party".
 Additionally, Kong has organized study groups on Juche, the official ideology in North Korea, at Peking University; some sources, such as Southern Metropolis Daily, accuse the group of providing intelligence to North Korea.

 In the 2000s, Kong spent 2 years in South Korea, teaching at the Ewha Womans University.

 Kong hosts a talk show program and his microblog has a large following.